jonsuh/fenster/README.md

 You’re ready to roll!

-To test it out, run `gulp` (or `grunt`), point your browser to `localhost:3000`, and make change to a Sass or JS file, and watch gulp/Grunt work.
+To test it out, run `gulp` (or `grunt`), point your browser to `localhost:3000`, and make changes to a Sass or JS file, and watch gulp/Grunt work.

 ## Tasks